hmnguyen1201/Mitre-Att-ck-table/README.md

 Ready to get started?
 Sign up for a [free trial of Elastic Cloud](https://www.elastic.co/cloud/), learn more about [Vega Visualization](https://www.elastic.co/webinars/vega-plugin-custom-visualizations-with-kibana).

-Thanks to Aaton Nimocks for helping me along the way with my Vega questions
+Thanks to Aaron Nimocks for helping me along the way with my Vega questions